Biblical Translation Copyright disclaimers

 Showing how in no place does Galatians 5:2 say that the commandment of circumcision has been abolished.

-Rather, in verse 4 context is given and when read together, the passage is speaking to a group of people who were perhaps incorrectly thinking they would be saved once and only after they got their circumcision (‘under the law’).
+Rather, in verse 4 context is given and when read together, the passage is speaking to a group of people who were perhaps incorrectly thinking they would be saved only after they got their circumcision (‘under the law’).